jianxunbak/Assignment-4.1/assignment.md

 Answer the following questions:

 1. What kind of culture and mindset would foster the success of DevOps?
-Share your top 3 for each with the class.

 |What Mindset|Why so?|Example|
 |-|-|-|